chrisfishbob/seville/README.md

 >> print("Hello, World!")
 Hello, World!
 ```
-(Note that all statements in the REPL currently has to fit in one line while the REPL is in its infancy.)
+(*Note that each statement in the REPL currently has to fit in one line while the REPL is in its infancy*)

 Since there are two implementations of Seville, one with an interpreter, the other with a compiler and a virtual machine,
 you can toggle which implementation to use with the optional `--compiled` flag.